almet/notmyidea/python/languages-influences.rst

     :width: 800px

 Interestingly enough, it's stated that Java was an influence for Python (!!)
+While reading this diagram, keep in mind that it is a) not listing all the languages and b) keeping a python perspective.

+This means that you can trust the scheme by following the arrows from python to something and from something to python, it is not trying to get the matching between all the languages at the same time to keep stuff readable.

+It would certainly be possible to have all the connections between all languages (and the resulting script would be easier) to do so, but the resulting graph would probably be way less readable.

 You can find the script `on my github account
 <https://github.com/ametaireau/experiments>`_.
 Feel free to adapt it for